openlabs/nereid/docs/installation.rst

 `virtualenvs`_ are isolated Python environments.

-If you are on Mac OS X or Linux, chances are that one of the following two commands will work for you in creating a virtualenv
+If you are on Mac OS X or Linux, chances are that one of the following two commands will work for you in creating a virtualenv:

 .. code-block:: sh